 Using an option pricing model in accordance with IFRS 2, the personnel expense for convertible bonds amounted to \in 129k (prior year: personnel income of \in 48k).
 The compensation expense for this employee stock ownership plan is included in administrative expenses.

-Using an option pricing model in accordance with IFRS 2 ("Black-Scholes" stock option pricing model), the fair value of options connected with the conversion rights was determined as is shown in the table above.
+Using an option pricing model in accordance with IFRS 2 ("Black-Scholes" stock option pricing model), the fair value of options connected with the conversion rights was determined as follows: